Sonnet 139

 And share a pint with you and dear old Ben!

-In simple conversations fancies rub,
+In simple conversations fancies rub—

-Perchance pontificate upon a poem;
+Perchance pontificate upon some poem;

 Discuss the merit of non rhyming verse